History of Massachusetts: American Revolution

 A Massachusetts five-shilling banknote issued in 1779.

-Massachusetts was not invaded again but in 1779 the disastrous Penobscot Expedition took place in the District of Maine, then part of the Commonwealth.
+The main contiguous territory of Massachusetts Bay was not invaded again, but in 1779 the disastrous Penobscot Expedition took place in the District of Maine, then part of the state.
 Trapped by the British fleet, the American sailors sank the ships of the Massachusetts state navy before it could be captured by the British.
 In May 1778, the section of Freetown that later became Fall River was raided by the British, and in September 1778, the communities of Martha's Vineyard and New Bedford were also subjected to a British raid.

-John Adams was a leader in the independence movement and he helped secure a unanimous vote for independence and on July 4, 1776, the United States Declaration of Independence was adopted in Philadelphia.
+John Adams was a leader in the independence movement and he helped secure a unanimous vote for independence from Britain.
+On July 4, 1776, the United States Declaration of Independence was adopted in Philadelphia.
 It was signed first by Massachusetts resident John Hancock, president of the Continental Congress.
-Soon afterward the Declaration of Independence was read to the people of Boston from the balcony of the State House.
-Massachusetts was no longer a colony; it was a state and part of a new nation, the United States of America.
+On July 18, this news reached Boston, and the Declaration was read from the balcony of the State House.
+Massachusetts immediately stopped using the words "colony" or "province" to describe itself; the name "State of Massachusetts Bay" was officially chosen by the Massachusetts Bay House of Representatives on December 7, 1776.
+The alliance of the United Colonies became the United States of America.
+Massachusetts was represented by its delegates in the Second Continental Congress, which continued as the provisional government of the thirteen states.
+Massachusetts ratified the Articles of Confederation in 1778, and these came into effect in 1781, binding the states into a "perpetual union".

+Pressure to write a new state constitution began upon independence, especially from Western Massachusetts.
+The Massachusetts Provincial Congress and Governor's Council met as a single body for the Massachusetts Constitutional Convention of 1778.
+The proposal was rejected by voters.
+Delegates were elected to the Massachusetts Constitutional Convention of 1779–1780, which sent a draft, principally authored by John Adams, for debate and amendment by town meetings statewide.
+The revised text was adopted by the convention on June 15, 1780.